openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 requests to the HAProxy instance which is performing a renewal.

-It is necessary to configure certbot to bind to the HAproxy node local internal IP address via the --http-01-address parameter in a H/A setup
+It is necessary to configure certbot to bind to the HAproxy node local internal IP address via the haproxy_ssl_letsencrypt_certbot_bind_address variable in a H/A setup.

 Using Certificates from LetsEncrypt (legacy method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~